statavarthy/Project-Life-Expectancy-Based-on-SocioEconomic-Indicators/README.md

 INSTALLATIONS:
 This product includes the following libraries and packages:
 MathNet.Numerics is used to provide methods and algorithm for numerical computation and for finding the correlation between different factors.
 NUnit framework is used for unit testing.
 It is an open source software.

 DOCUMENTATION:
+Developer's Guide and User Guide is available in GIT WiKi, having a detailed description for both users and developers to goahead with the project and get benefitted.